What to Include in Your Sub Folder

 Another must-have is a clear schedule layout.
 If your school runs on A/B days or rotating classes, try to make the schedule as visual and straightforward as possible.
 I’ve found that including a quick chart or even color-coding the classes can save a substitute a lot of confusion.
 The easier you make it for them to follow your day, the smoother everything will go in your absence.

-I always leave emergency lesson plans.
+I also always leave emergency lesson plans.
 They are simple, flexible activities that don’t depend on what we’re currently studying.
+These lessons usually cover topics that I know we have already covered.
 This way, if I’m unexpectedly out, I know the substitute can grab a plan that works with any unit.
 I also leave space for them to jot down how things went or if certain activities were particularly successful.
 It’s such a helpful way to stay in the loop when you return.

 The Secret Ingredient - No Prep Sub Plans